supabase-community/vec2pg/docs/contributing.md

 `vec2pg` is open source software.
 External contributions are welcome.
 Note that we have a high bar for testing.

-Before opening a PR, please [create an issue](https://github.com/supabase-community/vec2pg/issues/new/choose) in GitHub to discsus and approve the change you're interested in making.
+Before opening a PR, please [create an issue](https://github.com/supabase-community/vec2pg/issues/new/choose) in GitHub to discuss and approve the change you're interested in making.

 To run the tests you will need: